anisharavishankar04/Curl-Type-Classifier/README.md

 # Curl Type Classifier

 This project builds a deep learning model that classifies wavy and curly hair images into the following classes: 2A/2B, 2C, 3A/3B, and 3C.
 Type 2 represents wavy hair and Type 3 represents curly hair.
+Types 2A and 2B have been combined and Types 3A and 3B have been combined as the differences between these classes are extremely subtle.
+Separating them would not have been feasible, given the small dataset.

 ## Dataset